Head of jury

 Deputy head of arts section, Frankfurter Allgemeine Zeitung

 Born in Eisenstadt (Austria) in 1937, vocational baccalaureat diploma at the Business Academy in Villach, perennial stays abroad in Spain, Italy, since 1984 author and freelance journalist in Germany (Frankfurt on Main, Lünen, Bonn, Leipzig).
-Author of stories, essays, fairy tales, poetry, radio plays, features and non-fictional books.
+Author of stories, essays, fairy tales, poetry, radio plays, features and non-fictional books, amongst others:

 Dr. Katrin Schumacher

 Head of Literature and Film of MDR Kultur radio

 Dr Katrin Schumacher is a graduated literary scientist.
 Since 2009, she is editor of literature at Mitteldeutscher Rundfunk (MDR, Central German Broadcasting).
 She was born in Ostwestfalen-Lippe and has studied in Bamberg, Antwerpen and Hamburg.
 She taught at several universities and published books and essays - amongst others on David Lynch, Arthur Schnitzler, contemporary literature, theories of the monstrous or photography.
 Her most recent book "Füchse - ein Protrait" ("A portrait of foxes") was published as part of the natural history series at Matthes&Seitz Berlin.
 Before becoming an editor at MDR, she was working amongst others as presenter for rbb kulturradio (cultural radio of Berlin-Brandenburg Broadcasting) and for WDR (West German Broadcasting), NDR (North German Broadcasting) and Deutschlandradio Kultur (German Culture Radio).
 She is member of several juries of literary awards as well as of the team Buchzeit (Book time) of 3sat public broadcaster.